A PDF version of these FAQs is available for download at the following link.

 Because the virus is spread through human-to-human contact, the College converted all course instruction to remote learning, starting Monday, March 23, and all faculty and staff have been directed to work from home with the exception of a handful of essential staff members.
 The campus in Aurora is now closed.
 Faculty have revised instructing methods and syllabi and have communicated directly with students.
 Our goal is to ensure that students are able to earn academic credit for all of their current courses.

 Given the latest information about the spread of the coronavirus and the length of time it will impact communities across the country, the College has determined that it will not be possible to return to in-class instruction for the rest of the spring semester.
 Wells College began teaching via remote instruction on Monday, March 23, after an extended spring break (March 7–22).
-Library services have provided a guide for remote learning, which can be found at this link.
+Library services have provided a guide for remote learning, which .
 This guide will be updated as changes are made.

 Although the semester calendar is still subject to change, Wells College is following the semester schedule as originally planned, with the exception of extending spring break by an extra week (March 16-20).

 As of Monday, March 23, all on-campus dining operations have ceased, as no students remain on campus.
 The dining hall and the Well are closed until further notice.

 All recreational facilities in the Schwartz Athletic Center (fitness center, pools, gyms) will be closed until further notice, as the campus is officially closed by order of New York State.

 Unfortunately, the North Eastern Athletic Conference (NEAC) has cancelled all conference and non-conference activities and championships for the remainder of the 2019–2020 academic year.
 There will be no further practices or games for any spring sports (baseball, men’s and women’s lacrosse, softball and men’s volleyball).